BRUA pipeline

 The BRUA pipeline is a natural gas pipeline from Podișor, Giurgiu County to Recaș, Timiș County part of the future Bulgaria, Romania, Hungary and Austria gas interconnector.
 The pipeline attempts to lessen the country's dependence on Russian energy and provide a new export route for the future natural gas exploitation in the Black Sea.
 The BRUA pipeline will be eventually linked to the Giurgiu–Ruse and the Arad–Szeged pipelines.

 Preparations for the project started in 2016, the financing agreements were signed in 2017 and the actual construction phase kicked off in the first quarter of 2018.
 The project is developed by Transgaz, the technical operator of the national natural gas transmission system in Romania.
-The first phase of the pipeline was completed in 2020 at a cost of €423 million.
+The first phase of the pipeline was completed in 2020 at a cost of €423 million and the pipeline is operational since June 2023.

 History

-The agreement for the construction of the BRUA pipeline was signed on November 28th 2017 at a total cost of €479 million.
+The agreement for the construction of the BRUA pipeline was signed on November 28, 2017, at a total cost of €479 million.
 Financing for the first phase is provided by a European Commission grant of €180 million, a €50 million European Investment Bank loan and a European Bank for Reconstruction and Development loan of €60 million.
 The pipeline is supposed to be inaugurated in two phases in 2019 and 2022.